 I’ve never been much of a “kid person.”
 I’m not very good with them.
 Unsure of how to have a conversation because kids like to talk about stupid shit, and show you things you’ve seen a million times and I don’t feign interest well.
 Ohh, cool, is that a piece of paper with scribbles on it?
 Wowwww.
 Unsure of what to do with them, because watching Hocus Pocus is apparently terrifying to them, but all I really want to do is watch a true crime documentary so like, get a different babysitter next time.

 But mostly, I find kids shady.
-Like R. Kelly says: REAL TALK.
+Like that bastard, R. Kelly says: REAL TALK.

 And no, that joke isn’t distasteful, it’s hilarious considering the news.

 Anyway…you never really know what they’re going to say or do.
 Could they throw a tantrum and ruin a perfectly good evening?
 Probably.
 Are they going to say something wildly inappropriate and pass it off like they didn’t know better while Mommy says, “Eva, you don’t tell people they’re fat!”
 Like, yes, one-hundred-percent that’s going to happen in the presence of a child.

 Are they going to kill you?
 FUCKING MAYBE.